Jac-Zac/Thesis/README.md

 - IDigBio
 <!-- - GBIF -->

-> Pheraps you trasfer learn on thouse and then do fine tuning on your dataset
+> Pheraps you transfer learn on thouse and then do fine tuning on your dataset

 - herbarium challenge 2019 dataset and the PlantCLEF202